daikichidaze/resume_jp/index_en.md

 |GitHub|[@daikichidaze](https://github.com/daikichidaze)|

 ## SUMMARY

-My goal is to become a bridge between technology and business.
+My goal is to become a person to bridge between technology and business.
 Especially in the topics of **data scientist and business planner**.
 I have experience in both engineering and business positions.

 ### Launch the New business development division in Thailand branch

 - Worked in launching the **New business planning function** at Toyota Tsusho's overseas affiliate.
   - There was no new business planning function established when I joined.
   - I built a **new framework** to be its own process in the company.